Carpal tunnel syndrome: Treatment

-CTS related to another pathophysiology is addressed by treating that pathology.
-For instance, disease-modifying medications for rheumatoid arthritis or surgery for traumatic acute carpal tunnel syndrome.

-Generally accepted treatments include: physiotherapy, steroids either orally or injected locally, splinting, and surgical release of the transverse carpal ligament.
-Limited evidence suggests that gabapentin is no more effective than placebo for CTS treatment.
-There is insufficient evidence to recommend therapeutic ultrasound, yoga, acupuncture, low level laser therapy, vitamin B6, myofascial release, and any form of stretch or exercise.
-Change in activity may include avoiding activities that worsen symptoms.
+There are more than 50 types of treatments for CTS with varied levels of evidence and recommendations across healthcare guidelines, with evidence most strongly supporting surgery, steroids, splinting for wrist positioning, and physical or occupational therapy interventions.
+When selecting treatment, it is important to consider the severity and chronicity of the CTS pathophysiology and to distinguish treatments that can alter the natural history of the pathophysiology (disease-modifying treatments) and treatments that only alleviate symptoms (palliative treatments).
+The strongest evidence for disease-modifying treatment in chronic or severe CTS cases is carpal tunnel surgery to change the shape of the carpal tunnel.

 The American Academy of Orthopedic Surgeons recommends proceeding conservatively with a course of nonsurgical therapies tried before release surgery is considered.
 A different treatment should be tried if the current treatment fails to resolve the symptoms within 2 to 7 weeks.
 Early surgery with carpal tunnel release is indicated where there is evidence of median nerve denervation or a person elects to proceed directly to surgical treatment.
 Recommendations may differ when carpal tunnel syndrome is found in association with the following conditions: diabetes mellitus, coexistent cervical radiculopathy, hypothyroidism, polyneuropathy, pregnancy, rheumatoid arthritis, and carpal tunnel syndrome in the workplace.
+CTS related to another pathophysiology is addressed by treating that pathology.
+For instance, disease-modifying medications for rheumatoid arthritis or surgery for traumatic acute carpal tunnel syndrome.

+There is insufficient evidence to recommend gabapentin, non-steroidal anti-inflammatories (NSAIDs), yoga, acupuncture, low level laser therapy, magnet therapy, vitamin B6 or other supplements.

-Splint Immobilizations
+Splint immobilization

-The importance of wrist braces and splints in the carpal tunnel syndrome therapy is known, but many people are unwilling to use braces.
-In 1993, The American Academy of Neurology recommended a non-invasive treatment for the CTS at the beginning (except for sensitive or motor deficit or grave report at EMG/ENG): a therapy using splints was indicated for light and moderate pathology.
-Current recommendations generally don't suggest immobilizing braces, but instead activity modification and non-steroidal anti-inflammatory drugs as initial therapy, followed by more aggressive options or specialist referral if symptoms do not improve.
+Wrist braces (splints) alleviate symptoms by keeping the wrist straight, which avoids the increased pressure in the carpal tunnel associated with wrist flexion or extension.
+They are used primarily to help people sleep.

-Many health professionals suggest that, for the best results, one should wear braces at night.
-When possible, braces can be worn during the activity primarily causing stress on the wrists.
+Many health professionals suggest that for the best results, one should wear braces at night.
+When possible, braces can be worn during the activity, primarily causing stress on the wrists.
 The brace should not generally be used during the day as wrist activity is needed to keep the wrist from becoming stiff and to prevent muscles from weakening.

 Corticosteroids

-Corticosteroid injections may provide temporary alleviation of symptoms although they are not clearly better than placebo.
+Corticosteroid injections may provide temporary alleviation of symptoms, although they are not clearly better than a placebo.
 This form of treatment is thought to reduce discomfort in those with CTS due to its ability to decrease median nerve swelling.
 The use of ultrasound while performing the injection is more expensive but leads to faster resolution of CTS symptoms.
 The injections are done under local anesthesia.
 This treatment is not appropriate for extended periods, however.
-In general, local steroid injections are only used until more definitive treatment options can be used.
+In general, local steroid injections are used until more definitive treatment options can be used.
 Corticosteroid injections do not appear to slow disease progression.